Kashyap23/Full-Stack-Shopping-Webiste/README.md

 SHOPPING WEBSITE
+.
+.
+.
+Using Django(Python) : For Backend it is supereasy to add items to shopping cart and also manage dashboard.
+.
-Using Django(Python) : For Backend it is supereasy to add items to shopping cart and also manage dashboard Using ReactJs(Javascript): For Frontend, frontend is page redirected it self without calling specific quries or fire quires to database
+Using ReactJs(Javascript): For Frontend, frontend is page redirected it self without calling specific quries or fire quires to database.

 And the Best Data-Base for Shopping website is MongoDB The MangoDB have best resporsources to handle user and payment gateways